 Establishing the vicarious liability of a hospital or other institution/facility entails two steps.
 First, you must establish the liability of the individual provider.
-Second, you must establish that relationship between that individual and the institution afford a basis for vicarious liability.
+Second, you must establish that the relationship between the individual provider and the institution affords a basis for vicarious liability.